-- Windows 11 now enables Device Encryption automatically during installation, starting with version 24H2.
+- Windows 11 now enables Device Encryption automatically during installation.

-- You can prevent the setup from turning on encryption by creating a custom USB bootable media with Rufus or modifying the Registry during installation.
+- You can prevent the setup from enabling encryption by creating a custom USB bootable media with Rufus or by modifying the Registry during installation.

-- Alternatively, you can turn off the Device Encryption feature on Pro and Home editions from the Settings app after installation.
+- Alternatively, you can disable the Device Encryption feature on the Pro and Home editions in the Settings app after installation.

-UPDATED 8/15/2024: Starting with the release of Windows 11 24H2, Microsoft plans to enable encryption automatically during the operating system installation for both the Pro and Home editions using the “Device Encryption” feature.
-However, if you prefer not to use this security feature, you have a few workarounds to install the operating system without encryption or turn off the feature after the setup.
+On Windows 11, Microsoft automatically enables encryption during operating system installation for both Pro and Home editions using the “Device Encryption” feature.
+However, if you prefer not to use this security feature, you have a few workarounds to install the operating system without encryption or to turn it off after setup.

 What is Device Encryption?